IMF seeks urgent clarification from Pakistan on 2,000MW power allocation for Bitcoin Mining

 In recent months, Pakistan has swiftly shifted its position on cryptocurrencies, unveiling multiple initiatives and strategies aimed at adopting and regulating digital assets.

-Toward the end of last month, a Memorandum of Understanding (MoU) was signed between the Pakistan Crypto Council (PCC) and World Liberty Financial, a decentralized finance initiative closely associated with former President Donald Trump and his sons.
+Toward the end of last month, the Pakistan Crypto Council (PCC) signed a Memorandum of Understanding (MoU) with World Liberty Financial, a decentralized finance initiative closely linked to former President Donald Trump and his sons.

 On May 21, acting on the PCC’s recommendation, the government created the Pakistan Digital Assets Authority (PDAA).
 The event was attended by U.S. Vice President JD Vance, along with Eric Trump and Donald Trump Jr.